OmerrKose/Recipee/README.md

 ### Prerequisites
 - Xcode 16.0 or later
-- iOS 26.0 or later
+- iOS 17.0 or later
-- macOS Tahoe 26.0 or later (for development)
+- macOS 14.0 (Sonoma) or later (for development)

 ### Installation
 1. Clone the repository